 If there is one thing every game needs, it’s a clear objective.
 Survive to the end.
 Cure the disease.
 Get the most victory points.
 The objective of any good game must be clear, concise, intuitive, and memorable.
 It should also be at the top of the rulebook in paragraph number one.

 In War Co., the objective is “run your opponent out of cards.”
 Last person standing, basically.
+In Tasty Humans, the objective is “win the most points” because it is a victory point-driven game.

 Without constraints, the pursuit of an objective is not a game, but rather freeform play.
 Objectives and constraints together comprise the core framework of a game.

 In War Co., the primary limits are the number of cards you can play and energy use.
 Energy use keeps you from playing all the strongest, best cards at one time.
+In Tasty Humans, points are earned by monsters for eating people and arranging their body part tiles in certain ways in the monster’s stomach.
+There are limits to exactly how you can place tiles, and you don’t always get what you want.

 There’s a few forms of interactivity that you can find in a great game.